 A. Communication Procedure

-action to be taken.
-If a student exceeds six (6) absences in any class during the semester, credit
+Parents/guardians will be notified in writing when their student accumulates three (3) absences AND six (6) absences during the semester.
+Students with ongoing attendance problems will be referred to the administration to determine action to be taken.
+If a student exceeds six (6) absences in any class during the semester, credit may be withheld.

 B. Credit Denial Notification

 Parents/guardians will be notified in writing if credit was or will be withheld.

 If a determination is made to withhold credit, the student and parent/guardian may make an appeal.
 If an appeal is made, it is the responsibility of the student/parents to provide substantial documentation that:

 - Clears up unverified absences, unexcused absences or truancies.

 - Illustrates extenuating circumstances that led to excessive absences.

 - Defines health or legal issues preventing the student from attending school.

 The two following steps are established to guide students and parents through the appeals process.